TSaouchi/Orion/README.md

 The Orion library is released under the Apache License, Version 2.0.
 See [LICENSE](LICENSE) for more information.

 # Author
-The Orion library was created and is maintained (in my free time ;) by Toufik Saouchi
+The Orion library was created and is maintained - in my free time ;) - by Toufik Saouchi